This post includes affiliate links.

 See, this stitch is super easy.
 Let me now show you the video tutorial of this stitch before showing you how to make this stitch in a round.

-Video tutorial for the Moss Stitch made Flat
+Video tutorial for the Linen Stitch Made Flat

 Subscribe to my Youtube Channel here:

-How to make Moss Stitch in a Round
+How to Make Crochet Linen Stitch in a Round

 1. Make a chain of an EVEN number and slip stitch to connect and make a loop.
 Then ch 2.